h8d13/Vase/README.md

 > At our compute cost of having to do more frequent builds whenever something is borken.
 > Or at major releases of upstream sources which we have to track closely.

+> [!INFO]
-**The twist**: A fork of archinstall that builds itself and creates, signs ISOs, and can test them directly with post-install utilities and VM testing.
+> **The twist**: A fork of archinstall that builds itself and creates, signs ISOs, and can test them directly with post-install utilities and VM testing.

 ## Prep